Auroura-wei/Auroura-wei/README.md

 I am a front-end developer from China

 - 🔭 I’m currently working in BeiJing
-- 🌱 I’m currently learning front-end engineering and microfront💫
+- 🌱 I’m currently learning front-end engineering and microfront
 -  I like sleeping 🛌 and watching
 <p>
   <strong>languages: </strong>